 - Employee services of seasonal and/or non-permanent staff hired specifically for this project for duties of on-the-ground field work. - Permanent staff salary MUST be for project work only.
 This includes planning, development of project tasks and timelines, supervision and field work.
-Permanent staff will be required to certify activity. - Youth programs and youth-oriented projects, specific to the criteria of the funding. - Consultant services (not exceeding federal rate of \$650 per day). - Supplies, materials, and tools for the project. - Signs and interpretive aids. - Construction, reconstruction and maintenance work on trails. - Construction of bridges, railings, ramps, fences and retaining structures. - Bank stabilization, re-vegetation, and erosion control. - Rehabilitation of closed trails or damage areas. - Trailhead development including parking lots, restrooms and related facilities. - Education and outreach. - Equipment for snow trail grooming. - Safety, education, and user information programs. - Trail planning. - Feasibility and trail use studies, management plans for shared trails, inventory, and analysis of existing and proposed trails. - Food for volunteers working on the project. - Environmental reviews.
+Permanent staff will be required to certify activity. - Youth programs and youth-oriented projects, specific to the criteria of the funding. - Consultant services (not exceeding federal rate of \$650 per day). - Supplies, materials, and tools for the project. - Signs and interpretive aids. - Construction, reconstruction, and maintenance work on trails. - Construction of bridges, railings, ramps, fences, and retaining structures. - Bank stabilization, re-vegetation, and erosion control. - Rehabilitation of closed trails or damage areas. - Trailhead development including parking lots, restrooms and related facilities. - Public Education and outreach. - Equipment for snow trail grooming. - Safety, education, and user information programs. - Trail planning. - Feasibility and trail use studies, management plans for shared trails, inventory, and analysis of existing and proposed trails. - Food for volunteers working on the project. - Environmental reviews. - Maps

-Common Ineligible Project Costs:
+Common Ineligible Direct Project Costs:

-- Costs that are expended and not included in the project budget at time of application.
+- Costs that are expended and not included in the project budget at the time of application. - Any expenditure not related to the project or defined in the project budget. - Volunteer or program insurance. - Expenses related to the promotion or fund-raising efforts of an organization.

-- Any expenditure not related to the project or defined in the project budget.
+- Flyers, brochures, and publications not related to education or outreach.

-- Volunteer or program insurance.

-- Expenses related to the promotion or fund-raising efforts of an organization.
+- Printing not related to education or outreach.

-- Flyers, brochures and publications.

-- Printing.

 - Time and services associated with writing the grant application.

 - Facilities that are ornamental and do not have direct benefit to trail users.

 - General overhead cost or taps (costs to support an organization, including rent, furniture, electricity, internet, or meeting space).

-- Marketing and advertising.
+- Marketing and advertising not related to education or outreach.

 - Postage.

 - Vehicle Maintenance.

-- Mileage (for governmental agencies and districts using fleet vehicles).
+- Mileage for governmental agencies and districts using fleet vehicles.

-- Depreciation on vehicles, tools and equipment used for the grant.
+- Depreciation on vehicles, tools, and equipment used for the grant.

 - Food for banquets or alcohol.

 - Team building or bonding.

-- Food and Beverages.

 - Audit and legal services.

 - Supplanting of federal or state funds.

-- Bonuses, Gifts and Incentives.
+- Bonuses, Gifts, and Incentives.

 - Indirect costs and membership fees.

 - Lobbying costs.